 What’s more, research in Italy has shown that it is directly dependent on calcium for its survival.
 A 2011 study conducted in Japan found that low calcium levels can lead to P53 gene mutation.
 Roughly 50% of all people with cancers of all types have a P53 gene mutation.
 In addition, women with the P53 mutation tend to have the most aggressive kinds of Breast Cancer.

 A Healthy Lifestyle and Ionic Calcium Supplementation is a Winning Combination

 I hope that this article has shed some light and added some clarity to what can be a very confusing topic.
 When it comes right down to it, the simplest explanations (and answers) are usually the best.
 Protein calcium supplementation and pharmaceuticals like Fosamax are not in alignment with how nature intended us to be.

 Take a moment to reflect on the state of your health right now and whatever symptoms you may be experiencing on your health journey.
 Get some expert advice and get the right kinds of tests to determine your own calcium levels, including testing your levels of ionic calcium as well!

-Due to strict FDA guidelines we are not able to advertise the name of the product.
-To learn more about SAC / Ionic Calcium you can go to their home page.
+Due to strict FDA guidelines, we are not able to advertise the name of the product.
+To learn more about AIC / Ionic Calcium you can go to their home page.
 To order this amazing product, please email Jennifer at email@example.com.